 What's the Difference Between Stuffing and Dressing?

-For carbohydrate consumers, nothing completes a Thanksgiving meal like stuffing—shovelfuls of bread, celery, mushrooms, and other ingredients that complement all of that turkey protein.
+For carbohydrate lovers, nothing completes a Thanksgiving meal quite like stuffing—shovelfuls of bread, celery, mushrooms, and other ingredients that complement all of that turkey protein.

 Let’s dismiss one theory off the bat: Dressing and stuffing do not correlate with how the side dish is prepared.
 A turkey can be stuffed with dressing, and stuffing can be served in a casserole dish.
 Whether it’s ever seen the inside of a bird is irrelevant, and anyone who tells you otherwise is wrong and should be met with suspicion, if not outright derision.